Infrastructure: Personal

 A way to embody personal infrastructure is to think of it in terms of human capital.
-Human capital is defined by the Encyclopædia Britannica as “intangible collective resources possessed by individuals and groups within a given population".
-The goal of personal infrastructure is to determine the quality of the economic agents’ values.
+Human capital is defined by the Encyclopædia Britannica as "intangible collective resources possessed by individuals and groups within a given population".
+The goal of personal infrastructure is to determine the quality of the economic agents' values.
 This results in three major tasks: the task of economic proxies in the economic process (teachers, unskilled and qualified labor, etc.); the importance of personal infrastructure for an individual (short and long-term consumption of education); and the social relevance of personal infrastructure.
 Essentially, personal infrastructure maps the human impact on infrastructure as it is related to the economy, individual growth, and social impact.

 Institutional

 Institutional infrastructure branches from the term "economic constitution".
 According to Gianpiero Torrisi, institutional infrastructure is the object of economic and legal policy.
-It compromises the grown and sets norms.
+It compromises the growth and sets norms.
 It refers to the degree of fair treatment of equal economic data and determines the framework within which economic agents may formulate their own economic plans and carry them out in co-operation with others.